 The 6% increase in the average value of bottled wine to $4.29 per litre is a result of the growth in exports of premium Australian wine to the US.
 Exports with an average value of $10 per litre and above FOB increased by 4% to $43 million.

-“Last year, Australia delivered its most significant promotional engagement in the US, spending A$8 million on the ‘Far From Ordinary’ campaign that targeted both trade and consumers in several key cities and culminated in Decanted at Lake Tahoe.
+“Last year, Australia delivered its most significant promotional engagement in the US, spending A$8 million on the ‘Far From Ordinary’ campaign that targeted both trade and consumers in several key cities and culminated in Decanted at Lake Tahoe,” Clark said.

 “Far From Ordinary was made possible with funding from the $50 million Export and Regional Wine Support Package and it aimed to lift awareness and understanding of the quality and diversity of Australian wine.”